A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Governing equations

 The energy equation is written as an enthalpy transport equation as

-where \(h\) is the mixture specific enthalpy, \(\lambda\) is the thermal conductivity and \(c_p\) is the specific heat at constant pressure.
-Due to the low-Mach-number configuration analyzed in this work, pressure terms and viscous dissipation have been neglected.
-The substitution \(\lambda \nabla T = (\lambda/c_p)\nabla h - \sum_{i=1}^{N=2}(\lambda/c_p)h_i\nabla Y_i\) is made and, for a non-ideal fluid, the fact that the mixture enthalpy is not exactly equal to the weighted sum of partial enthalpies (i.e., \(h \neq \sum_{i=1}^{N=2} Y_i h_i\)) is also considered in Eq.~(\ref{eqn:energy}).
+where \(h\) is the mixture specific enthalpy, \(\lambda\) is the thermal conductivity, and \(c_p\) is the specific heat at constant pressure.
+Pressure terms and viscous dissipation in the energy equation are neglected under the low-Mach-number configuration analyzed in this work.
+The substitution \(\lambda \nabla T = (\lambda/c_p)\nabla h - \sum_{i=1}^{N=2}(\lambda/c_p)h_i\nabla Y_i\) is made and Fickian diffusion is considered for the energy transport via mass diffusion.
+Moreover, this term demands the partial derivative of mixture enthalpy with respect to mass fraction, \(h_i\equiv\partial h/\partial Y_i\).
+Note that this nomenclature must not be confused with the standard definition of partial enthalpy (i.e., species' enthalpy at the same temperature and pressure as the mixture).
+Only for the ideal case, both approaches would be equivalent, and the mixture enthalpy would be equal to the weighted sum of the individual enthalpies of each species at the same temperature and pressure.
+For the convection and conduction terms, the proper formulation for mixture enthalpy at high pressures is used.